 Kerr: This salutation is a little short and a little distant, but at least it's a closing message.

 Bates: "Best" is colloquial, but fine for someone you know.
 "Best wishes" or "Best regards" would be better for business.

 Kerr: This is another acceptable sign-off, especially if you're using it with someone you know really well.

-The salutation: "Cheers"
+The closing: "Cheers"

 Bates: Only use this sign-off for friends and business colleagues you might meet for coffee.

 Kerr: You can use this with someone you know well, but if you're trying to make a business impression, this is not a great way to say goodbye when you're first doing business with someone.
 Save it for after having established a bond.